AswinGopakumar/docker-nginx-node/README.md

 ## Overview

-- **Node.js App:** A simple web server that listens on port 3000.
+- Build a Node.js backend

-- **Nginx:** Acts as a reverse proxy, forwarding HTTP traffic from port 80 to the Node.js app.
+- Use Nginx as a reverse proxy with HTTPS

-- **Docker Compose:** Used to run both services in isolated containers.
+- Generate a self-signed SSL certificate

+- Run everything inside Docker using Docker Compose
 ## Concepts

 - **Reverse proxy:**